Nurses Charged with a Crime

 If you are a healthcare professional who has been charged with or arrested for any misdemeanor or felony criminal offense then speak out the services of a qualified criminal defense attorney.
 Important career consequences occur for healthcare professionals after an arrest, including physicians, doctors, nurses, chiropractors, dentists, psychologists, therapists, and pharmacists in the State of Florida.

-The career consequences for nurses, doctors and other healthcare professionals are particularly harsh after any felony arrest, or for any misdemeanor involving DUI, domestic violence, possession of marijuana, or a theft, or weapons charges.
+The career consequences are particularly harsh after any felony arrest, or for any misdemeanor involving DUI, domestic violence, possession of marijuana, or a theft, or weapons charges.